chenmingxiang110/tsp_solver/README.md

-# Travelling Salesman Problem (TSP) Solver Using Iterations
+# Vehicle Routing Problem (VRP) Solver
-Solving tsp (Travelling Salesman Problem) using ruin &amp; recreate （R &amp; R） method.
+Solving TSP (Travelling Salesman Problem) and VRP (Vehicle Routing Problem) using ruin &amp; recreate （R &amp; R） method.

 The following library is required to use the script:
 - Numpy

 The following library is required to plot the route:
 - Matplotlib

+## Update Jan 1st, 2020

+The solver is now able to solve capacitated vehicle routing problems with or without time windows (CVRP and CVRPTW).
+Check tester_cvrp.py and tester_vrp.py for details.
+Note that the problems should have the same layout as what in sample.txt.

 Example Code: